 The proposed plan also establishes a 14.5-acre cultural preserve to protect Kawa'ewa'e Heiau, a nearly 1,000 year-old temple located on the property.
 The heiau and other cultural sites on the parcel will be preserved and maintained by a Native Hawaiian nonprofit under an agreement.

 While the property is estimated to contain between 70 to 80 acres of total usable cemetery area, the current plan seeks to use only 28.2 acres and leaves the remaining 127.8 acres of the parcel as open space and a cultural preserve.
 As an added level of commitment, Hawaiian Memorial Park has voluntarily agreed to place the entire parcel into a conservation easement, similar to Turtle Bay and the Ka Iwi coastline, to ensure the area is protected from future development in perpetuity.

-“This new plan balances the need to meet the island-wide demand for cemetery space while being sensitive to the surrounding community,” said Jay Morford, president of Hawaiian Memorial Life Plan, Ltd. “We’re committed to continuing our nearly 60-year legacy of being good neighbors in Kaneohe and this plan reflects that commitment.”
+“This new plan balances the need to meet the island-wide demand for cemetery space while being sensitive to the surrounding community,” said Jay Morford, president of Hawaiian Memorial Life Plan, Ltd. “We’re committed to continuing our 62-year legacy of being good neighbors in Kaneohe and this plan reflects that commitment.”

 2017 Plan Summary: